 Berry Pomeroy Castle

-Berry Pomeroy Castle is set deep in the countryside outside Toruay and Paignton.
-It sits on a rocky outcrop and was originally home to the Pomeroy family who needed an easily defended home in the troubled years leading up to the Wars of the Roses. in late years it passed into the Seymour family's hands one of whose family members was Jane Seymour, wife of Henry VIII and mother of Edward VI.
+Berry Pomeroy Castle is set deep in the countryside outside Torquay and Paignton.
+It sits on a rocky outcrop and was originally home to the Pomeroy family who needed an easily defended home in the troubled years leading up to the Wars of the Roses.
+In later years it passed into the Seymour family's hands one of whose family members was Jane Seymour, wife of Henry VIII and mother of Edward VI.
 There were massive building programmes in both the Tudor periods and the later Jacobite periods and the home that was created was astoundingly beautiful and beyond anything else that had been built in the south west of England.
-The fortunes of the Poeroys very much declined but the Seymours were adroit at steering their way through difficult times and still own the property today.
+The fortunes of the Pomeroys very much declined but the Seymours were adroit at steering their way through difficult times and still own the property today.
 At the start of the 1700's they stripped the property of anything they could use elsewhere and it was allowed to fall into ruin.
 Today, glimpses of the stunning palace that had been built on the site are still evident at a castle reputed to be the most haunted in England.
 The castle is managed by English Heritage.

 Alternatively, please call us on 01803 292958 or on 0791 905 1066